oncode/front-font/README.md

 ## How to contribute?

-To contribute please follow the below steps:
+To contribute please follow these steps:

 1. Clone the repo `git@github.com:DEEP-IMPACT-AG/front-font.git`
 2. Choose a letter you want to customize